Mission to the Unknown: Plot

-On the planet Kembel, Marc Cory (Edward de Souza) and Gordon Lowery (Jeremy Young) of UN Deep Space Force Group 1 attempt to repair their spaceship to reach their rendezvous when they are attacked by their crew member Jeff Garvey (Barry Jackson), who was in a violent state of mind upon waking up in the jungle.
-Cory shoots Garvey dead when he was about to fire at Lowery, pulling out a long thorn from behind his ear.
-Bringing Lowery into the spaceship for debriefing, Cory explains himself to be a Space Security agent assigned to investigate a possible Dalek base for universal invasion with the presence of a Varga plant confirming their presence.
-Outside, Garvey gradually mutates into a Varga.
-At the Daleks' base, Dalek Supreme is informed that the representatives from the seven planets will soon arrive while sending a Dalek platoon to destroy Cory and Lowery.
+On the planet Kembel, Marc Cory and Gordon Lowery of UN Deep Space Force Group 1 are attempting to repair their spacecraft to reach their rendezvous, when they are attacked by the third crew member, Jeff Garvey, who is in a violent state of mind on awaking in the jungle.
+Cory shoots Garvey dead when he is about to fire on Lowery.
+Bringing Lowery into the spacecraft for debriefing, Cory explains himself to be a Space Security agent assigned to investigate a possible Dalek base for a galactic invasion; a Varga plant confirms their presence.
+Outside, Garvey's body mutates into a Varga.
+In the Dalek base, the Dalek Supreme is informed that representatives from seven planets will soon arrive, and sends a Dalek patrol to destroy Cory and Lowery.

-Cory stands guard against the slow-moving Varga plants while Lowery finishes building a rescue beacon.
-They notice a spaceship flying above them, Cory deducing the Daleks are planning something big.
-As Lowery was about to record a message, Cory notices something moving in the jungle, ducking behind some bushes.
-The Dalek platoon arrives and destroys their ship with Lowery accidentally stabbing his hand on a Varga thorn as he and Cory flee.
-In the Dalek base, the representatives from the seven galaxies have gathered in a conference room.
-Dalek Supreme assures representative Malpha (Robert Cartland) that the human intruders will be dealt with.
-Cory is forced to kill Lowery upon learning he became infected and records a message, only to be surrounded by the Daleks and exterminated before he could launch the beacon.
-Back at the Dalek base, the representatives all approve in forming an alliance with the Daleks' plan to take over the Solar System while chanting "Victory".
+Cory stands guard against the slow-moving Varga plants whilst Lowery finishes constructing a rescue beacon.
+They see a gigantic spaceship fly above them, and Cory deduces the Daleks are planning something with another galactic power.
+As Lowery is about to record a message, Cory notices something moving in the jungle.
+Lowery and Cory flee as the Dalek patrol arrives and destroys their ship.
+In the Dalek base, the representatives from seven galaxies have gathered in a conference room.
+The Dalek Supreme assures representative Malpha that the human intruders will be dealt with.
+Cory is compelled to kill Lowery on discovering he is infected by a Varga plant, then records a message, only to be surrounded by the Daleks and exterminated.
+The taped message lies unregarded in the undergrowth.
+At the Dalek base, the representatives approve an alliance, agreeing with the Daleks' plan to take over the Solar System.